Font Designer

 Identifiers

-A number of identifiers can be attached to a MicroUI font.
+A number of identifiers can be attached to an EJF font.
 At least one identifier is required to specify the font.
 Identifiers are a mechanism for specifying the contents of the font – the set or sets of characters it contains.
 The identifier may be a standard identifier (for example, LATIN) or a user-defined identifier.
 Identifiers are numbers, but standard identifiers, which are in the range 0 to 80, are typically associated with a handy name.
 A user-defined identifier is an identifier with a value of 81 or higher.

 Character List